Lucas-Silva16/Maquina-de-Lavar/README.md

 ![Domain](https://img.shields.io/badge/Domain-Finite_State_Machine-lightgrey)

 ## Introduction
 This project simulates the control logic of a fully automated washing machine using **Verilog**.
-Developed and simulated in the **Xilinx ISE** environment, it relies on a robust Finite State Machine (FSM) to manage the strict sequence of operations required in a standard washing cycle.
+Developed and simulated in the **Xilinx ISE** environment, it relies on a robust Finite State Machine (FSM) to manage the strict sequence of operations required in a standard washing cycle

 ---